-C. Alternative measures of skills
+C. Alternative Measures of Skills

-Prior to the set of questions in the three main modules described above, respondents were asked their self-assessment for the same set of skills using a set of 14 questions, formulated to proxy the different subdomains captured by the questions in the main modules.
-And after answering all questions from the three main modules, each farmer was asked to assess the skill level of one of the other farmers from her village in the sample using similar proxy questions.
-This provides an independent (though clearly subjective and possibly mis-measured) assessment.
+Prior to the set of questions in the three main modules described above, respondents were asked their self-assessment for the same set of skills via a set of 14 questions, formulated to proxy the different subdomains captured by the questions in the main modules.
+After answering all questions from the three main modules, each farmer was asked to assess the skill level of one of the other farmers from their village in the sample using similar proxy questions.
+This provides an independent (though clearly subjective and possibly mismeasured) assessment.
 A second proxy measure comes from asking the same questions to another household member (typically the spouse) also involved in farming.
-And a third independent measure was obtained prior to the survey from the village health worker, who was asked to classify each farmer according to his cognitive, noncognitive, and technical abilities, using a broad categorization (high, medium, low).
-The predictive power of these three proxy measures can be compared with the predictive power of the detailed skills measures, an issue we turn to in section 4.
+A third independent measure was obtained prior to the survey from the village health worker, who was asked to classify each farmer according to his cognitive, noncognitive, and technical abilities, using a broad categorization (high, medium, low).
+The predictive power of these three proxy measures can be compared with the predictive power of the detailed skills measures, an issue we turn to in Section IV.

-D. Randomization of the survey instrument and fieldwork
+D. Randomization of the Survey Instrument and Fieldwork

 To understand the drivers of measurement error, an important focus of the study was the extent to which the order of answers, of questions, and of modules, or any unobserved enumerator effects might affect answers.
-The data collection was done using mini laptops, and a program specifically designed to randomize the different components of the questionnaire.
-The order of the three main modules (cognitive, noncognitive and technical) was randomized, which allows to control and test for potential survey fatigue and to assess whether some tests tend to modify the responses of the following questions.
-The order of the questions within a module was randomized to control for a potential learning caused by the preceding questions.
-And in all multiple-choice questions, the order of the answers was also randomized.
-In order to test for enumerator effects, we also randomly assigned respondents to enumerators.
-For the re-test 40% of households was assigned to the same
+The data collection was done using mini laptops and a program specifically designed to randomize the different components of the questionnaire.
+The order of the three main modules (cognitive, noncognitive, and technical) was randomized, which allows us to control and test for potential survey fatigue and to assess whether some tests tend to modify the responses of the following questions.
+The order of the questions within a module was randomized to control for potential learning caused by the preceding questions.
+In all multiple-choice questions, the order of the answers was also randomized.
+In order to test for enumerator effects, we